Karl is a longtime freelancer who's passionate about music, art, and writing.

 Our narrator’s sense of desperation only grows as he asks, “Where can I go, what can I feel?/Want to seek out someone who could give me some answers/Feel like I'm out of time/I just wanna believe that everything's fine."

 “The Chase” is a track most characterized by intensely interwoven synth sounds.
-There’s a high synth that carries the singing, dynamic melody and rapidly whirling arps that dance and move over the deep throb of the bass and an energetic drum rhythm with a unique groove to it.
+There’s a high synth that carries the singing, dynamic melody, and rapidly whirling arps that dance and move over the deep throb of the bass and an energetic drum rhythm with a unique groove to it.
 The cascading arps and moments of synth soloing add more energy and movement to the track and the deep bass contrast helps balance the track out.

-The contrasts in “Escape The Midnight Machine” help to define it as a track.
+The contrasts in “Escape the Midnight Machine” help to define it as a track.
 It beings with airy, chiming synths and a long, deep run of bass that moves smoothly through the music.
 There are arps with an angular feeling and a rapid pulsing of bright synth that flies over the track.
 There’s an intense weight to the percussion and bass with a lambent synth melody that dances over the top.

 “Shooting Star” is a track that has a darker, more melancholy feeling to it.
 This track is all about long pulsing sweeps of sound balanced by nervous, rapid arpeggios.
-There are also moments of light that lift the track as the oscillating arp that is central to the music but eventually it does return to the weight and darkness that are an important aspect to this track.
+There are also moments of light that lift the track as the oscillating arp that is central to the music but eventually, it does return to the weight and darkness that are an important aspect of this track.